-I did a Ph.D. in Electrical and Computer Engineering at University of Maryland, College Park where I focused on developing rigorous techniques for provable information-theoretic security in communication systems.
+I completed my Ph.D. in Electrical and Computer Engineering at University of Maryland, College Park where I focused on developing rigorous techniques for provable information-theoretic security in communication systems.
 Before my Ph.D., I had a B.S. and MSc. degrees in Electrical and Computer Engineering and Engineering Mathematics, respectively, from Cairo University, Egypt.

 · R. Bassily, K. Nissim, A. Smith, T. Steinke, U. Stemmer, and J. Ullman, Algorithmic Stability for Adaptive Data Analysis. arXiv:1511.02513 [cs.LG], Nov 2015.
 (Appeared at STOC 2016.)

 · R. Bassily, A. Smith, T. Steinke, and J. Ullman, More General Queries and Less Generalization Error in Adaptive Data Analysis. arXiv:1503.04843 [cs.LG], March 2015.